A natural monument in the forests of western Tokyo

 Forest bathing, shinrin yoku in Japanese, is becoming ever more popular among those who seek to achieve mindfulness through nature.
 As a result, Tokyoites are increasingly frequenting the idyllic Hinohara Village, in the Nishitama district of Tokyo, to indulge in hiking, fishing, and camping surrounded by nature.

 Kanoto Rock is a natural monument forming a steep cliff face along 60-meter long gorge.
 Along the gorge are several waterfalls, which you can see by hiking along a narrow route with fixed chains and ladders.
 But don't worry, walking this route is not especially difficult.
-You may spot climbers attempting to scale the rock, a limestone crag of about 100 meters high carved out by the river flowing beneath it.
-A bus takes you to the trailhead in about 40 minutes from Hinohara Station.
+This rock is a limestone crag about 100 meters high carved out by the river flowing beneath it.
+It is located about a 40-minute walk from the Kanotoiwa Iriguchi bus stop.

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.